 Welcome To Nurture Births

-Midwife Claire Jones guides you through pregnancy, labour, childbirth, and the fourth trimester.
+Claire guides you through pregnancy, labour, childbirth, and the fourth trimester.
 Classes are comprehensive and cover essential topics., Birth planning, resourcing through visual arts,yoga based Active birth, and newborn care.
 Claire empowers parents with the knowledge and skills to make informed decisions, reduce anxiety, and approach childbirth with confidence.
 Guidance includes emotional and physical preparation strategies, combined with evidence based practical skills for you and your companion.

 Techniques